dirtsimple/poste.io/.github/ISSUE_TEMPLATE/report-an-issue-with-this-project.md

 ---
-name: Report an issue with this project
+name: 'Report an issue with *this fork*'
-about: Only use if you are using dirtsimple/poste.io, NOT analogic/poste.io
+about: 'Only use if you are using dirtsimple/poste.io, NOT analogic/poste.io!'
 title: ''
 labels: ''
 assignees: ''